matveyplevako/PersonalBot/Readme.md

 1. ability to add multiple email services and receive mails

 ### Structure
-bot handles main operations with bot class EmailHandler is used to configure email receiver and pull new messages
+1. bot handles main operations with bot.py
+2. class EmailHandler is used to configure email receiver and pull new messages
+3. mail_services.json contains currently supported mail services